TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 ### Define Buttons
 Find the `LightgunButtons::ButtonDesc` array and define all of the buttons.
 The order of the buttons in the array represent a bit position.
 Define enum constants in the `ButtonMask_e` enum with the button bit mask values.
 There is also a `ButtonIndex_e` that defines the index positions in the array, but it is not currently not used except to define the bit mask values.
 See the `Desc_t` structure in the `LightgunButtons` for details on the structure.

+At the time of this writing, the button pin values will have to be modified if you are using an ItsyBitsy RP2040 with a SAMCO 2.0 PCB.
+The sketch has the Arduino pin numbers but the RP2040 must use the physical GPIO pins.
+It is a bit odd but the library does not provide mapping from the Arduino pin label printed on the top of the PCB to the physical GPIO number printed on the bottom of the PCB (for example, it defines D7 as 7).
+You will have to modify the pin values with the physical GPIO numbers as seen on the bottom of the PCB (or refer to the pinouts from the Adafruit documentation).
+For example, the trigger is defined with pin 7 but this is GPIO 6 for the RP2040.
+The A0 through A3 pins are correctly defined from the library.

 ### Behaviour buttons
 Below the button definitions are a bunch of constants that configure the buttons to control the gun.
-For example, entering and exist pause mode, and changing various settings.
+For example, enter and exit pause mode, and changing various settings.
 See the comments above each value for details.

 Most button behaviours can be assigned a combination.
 If the comment says a button combination is used then it activates when the last button of the combination releases.
-This

 ### Other constants
 - `IRSeen0Color` colour for the RGB LED when no IR points are seen